-See Student Activities Handbook for information on student activity policies and procedures.
-Student Activity Handbooks are available at each campus and center location or by contacting the student activities coordinator at (800) 266-7845, ext.
-6227.
+For information on student activity policies and procedures contact the student activities coordinator at (800) 266-7845.

 Cosmetology Club

 The Cosmetology Club provides an outlet for cosmetology students to interact with other cosmetology students and licensed professionals in the trade.
 Students plan events that showcase their hairstyling, haircutting, and hair coloring skills through arts, debate, and any other media they chose, utilizing their skills within the community.